• Skip to primary navigation

 Jump to Recipe - Print Recipe

 A recipe for Schwäbische Maultaschen (German Meat and Spinach Dumplings)!
-This incredibly versatile Swabian stuffed pasta is filled with a savory mixture of meat and spinach, then boiled until tender.
+This incredibly versatile Swabian stuffed pasta is filled with a savory mixture of meat and spinach.

 Sliced Schwäbische Maultaschen (German Meat and Spinach Dumplings) pan-fried with egg and topped with onions.